 Bees can bother humans in many ways.
-Although they help in pollinating plants, their stings can cause allergic reactions in some persons.
-Having bees under your compsite decking can be very disturbing.
+Although they help in pollinating plants, their stings can cause allergic reactions in some people.
+Having bees under your composite decking can be very disturbing.
 The bees will start seeing you as a threat to them and may try to defend themselves with a painful sting.
-You even might have difficulty using your deck if there is a bee nest beneath it.
-Keep reading to know how to get rid of your bees nest under deckings.
+You might even have difficulty using your deck if there is a bee nest beneath it.
+Keep reading to see how to get rid of your bees nest under the decking.

 Ways to Get Rid of Bees Nest Under Deckings

 If you have bees under your decking, here are some of the ways you can keep the bees away from your deck area.